probinso/introduction-git/pres.md

 Please sit in front of room if you haven't yet setup your environment

 _If you didn't bring a computer, make a friend instead_

+_I will not use GUI tools for Git_

 ---
 # PDXData / PDSG